Catalina Island bison herd

 The Catalina Island bison herd is a small group of introduced American bison living on Catalina Island off the coast of Southern California.
-In 1924, several bison were acquired and, before the end of 1925, brought to Catalina.
+In 1924, several bison were acquired for a film shoot and, before the end of 1925, brought to Catalina.
 The bison are now quite popular with the tourists.
 Some buildings have been painted with images of bison and decorated with bison weather vanes.
 Over the decades, the bison herd numbered as many as 600.
 The population currently numbers approximately 100.